denalena/blog/content/posts/2023-04-23-unbrick-pro-micro/index.md

 Also, now I'm thinking about switching over again to using [PlatformIO](https://platformio.org/) instead of the Arduino IDE.
 But apart from the weird behavior this blog post is about, for now it still works okay enough for me and I still have some bad memories from using PlatformIO in the past.

 P.S.
-While writing this blog post I listened to [this rendition](https://github.com/blakelivingston/DuinoTune/blob/master/test_songs/twinpeaks.xrns) of the Twin Peaks theme played on that very board visible above in the photo.
+While writing this blog post I listened to [this rendition](https://www.youtube.com/watch?v=G3baH5iTcFM) of the Twin Peaks theme played on that very board visible above in the photo.
 I don't know the show, but the tune is pretty relaxing.
-And it sure is satisfying to let the little board put out some chiptune magic :>
+And it sure is satisfying to let the little board put out some [magic](https://github.com/blakelivingston/DuinoTune/) :>